turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

 Compute performance at a set of points
 -----------------------------------------
-To perform performance prediction at a set of operation points, the `operation_points` section in the configuration file should be a list of points:
+To perform performance prediction at a set of operation points, the `operation_points` section in the configuration file should be a list of operating points:

 .. code-block:: python